MartinCZE1/Hibernate-template/readme.md

-# JPA - JAva Persistent API
+# JPA - Java Persistence API
 JPA stands for *Java Persistence API*.
 It is a Java specification for managing, persisting, and accessing data between Java objects and relational databases.
 JPA provides a standard way to map Java objects to database tables and vice versa, allowing developers to interact with databases using a set of standard Java classes and annotations.

 *Key features of JPA include:*